ICARDA’S Dr. Aynalem Haile Inducted into the Ethiopian Academy of Sciences

 It is with pride that we announce the induction of Dr. Aynalem Haile, ICARDA Principal Scientist and Small Ruminant Breeder, as a Fellow of the Ethiopian Academy of Sciences.

-Dr. Haile’s work is now being honored by the Ethiopian Academy of Sciences, a prestigious society of scholars founded in 2010 to promote the sciences and bring about development, prosperity, and improved health for the people of Ethiopia.
-In inducting Dr. Haile as a Fellow, the Academy wrote that they act “in recognition of your impressive research record, your outstanding contribution to your profession, your international stature as a scholar and your service to the community at large.”
+Dr. Haile’s work is now being honoured by the Ethiopian Academy of Sciences, a prestigious society of scholars founded in 2010 to promote the sciences and bring about development, prosperity, and improved health for the people of Ethiopia.
+In inducting Dr. Haile as a Fellow, the Academy wrote that they act “in recognition of your impressive research record, outstanding contribution to your profession, international stature as a scholar and service to the community at large.”

 As the author or co-author of more than 286 publications, Dr. Haile has numerous research interests in the sustainable management of animal genetic resources.
-He has dedicated his career to bettering livelihoods through participatory approaches to improved livestock production, in recent years with the support of the CGIAR Research Program (CRP) on Livestock and Fish, its successor CRP Livestock, and their donors.
+In recent years, he has dedicated his career to bettering livelihoods through participatory approaches to improved livestock production with the support of the CGIAR Research Program (CRP) on Livestock and Fish, its successor CRP Livestock, and their donors.

 We thank the Academy for electing one of our most dedicated scientists.
-This induction honors ICARDA’s pathbreaking science in small ruminant breeding and health, and the ways in which this science is changing the lives of Ethiopian farmers, strengthening their livelihoods and food security.
+This induction honours ICARDA’s pathbreaking science in small ruminant breeding and health and the ways in which this science is changing the lives of Ethiopian farmers, strengthening their livelihoods and food security.